jonpaul108/sei-laser-coaching-basic-module/01-Basic-Prompts/03-Objects.md

 ### !question

-Given an object (obj) and a string (secondaryKey), if 'key' is a key on the object, return the value found at 'key.'
-Otherwise, return the value found at the given string.
-Assume either 'key' or 'secondaryKey' will always exist on the object.
+Given an object (obj) and a property (prop), if 'key' is a key on the object, return the value found at 'key.'
+Otherwise, return the value found at prop.
+Assume either 'key' or prop will always exist on the object.

 ```js